UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/pyklip/instruments/P1640_support/README.md

         import sys
         sys.path.append("..")
         import P1640spots
-        # if these are not set, default values will be read from P1640.ini
+        # if the variables below are not set, default values will be read from P1640.ini
         # for the tutorial, let's set them explicitly
         spot_filepath = 'shared_spot_folder/'
         spot_filesuffix = '-spot'